derrick-yu1/4-Bit-CPU/README.md

 Description: Send the data at the address in the RAM to the instruction register, where it will automatically send the opcode of the instruction to the controller.

 The CS signal is HIGH, allowing the RAM module to load data onto the bus.
-The signal Li signal is HIGH, which causes the instruction register to load whatever data is on the bus, in this case the data from the RAM module.
+The signal Li signal is HIGH, which causes the instruction register to load whatever data is on the bus, in this case, the data from the RAM module.

 Diagram: